 Non-Payment of Rent

-We then need to determine why the rent has not been paid since different causes require different solutions.
-Housing Benefit problems often only need more paperwork, but eight weeks arrears mean that Housing Benefit can be paid direct to the Landlord.
-Sometimes the tenants have a grievance and are withholding the rent – most grievances are sortable.
-Perhaps the tenant decided that their need was more important than yours was!
-We always talk to the tenants – money problems affect most of us at some stage in our lives, perhaps they need help and advice.
+Yes, despite all our care and expertise, it can happen.
+We need to determine why the rent has not been paid as different causes require different solutions.
+Housing Benefit problems often only need more paperwork, but eight weeks arrears means that Housing Benefit can be paid directly to the Landlord/Agent.
+Sometimes the Tenants have a grievance and are withholding the rent – most grievances are sortable.
+We always talk to the Tenants – money problems affect most of us at some stage in our lives, perhaps they need help and advice.
 Accident, illness, injury, pregnancy, job loss, divorce, separation and car problems can all cause hiccups in rent payments.
-A previously good tenant is worth looking after, perhaps by accepting payment of the arrears by instalments.
+A previously good Tenant is worth looking after, perhaps by accepting payment of the arrears by instalments.
 Court action should only be a last resort.
-However, the bad tenant who simply refuses to pay needs to be evicted as soon as possible and the rent arrears chased through the small claims court.
+However, the bad Tenant who simply refuses to pay needs to be evicted as soon as possible and the rent arrears chased through the small claims court.

 Early Termination